Field Trips

 Our field trips are correlated to Georgia Standards of Excellence according to grade level and subject area using academically-based curriculum materials.
 We feature four distinct habitats — meadow, stream, wetlands, and forest — that are ideally suited to enhance the fundamentals of environmental science in a controlled setting.
 Many of our field trips are available for outreach at your school as well.
 To learn more scroll down to see all of our field trips.

-$50 deposit required at registration.
-One hour programs are a minimum charge of $100 (covers up to 12 students ) / $8.00 per student after the minimum; one-and-a-half hour programs are a minimum charge of $125 (covers up to 12 students)/ $10.00 per student after the minimum.
+A $50 deposit is required at registration.
+One-hour programs are a minimum charge of $100 (covers up to 12 students ) / $8.00 per student after the minimum; one-and-a-half hour programs are a minimum charge of $125 (covers up to 12 students) / $10.00 per student after the minimum.

 A deposit of $50 is required to secure your field trip.
 The deposit will be applied to the balance due of the field trip.
 You may pay via credit card when completing the online registration or by phone.
 You may also mail a check for the deposit.
 If you need an invoice prior to paying the deposit, call the Nature Center and one will be provided to you.
 All deposits are non-refundable but may be applied to a future program if you cancel your visit.
 The balance will be due on the day of the program.
 For groups of 12 students or less a minimum charge of $100 for the one hour program and $125 for the hour and a half program is required.